Liquid Penetrant Testing - Level I & II

 During this Liquid Penetrant Testing training classes, you will give examination in General theory, Specification and Practical.
 You are required to successfully pass these three examinations with minimum of 70% grading in each examination and average grading of all three examinations should be 80% minimum as per the requirement of ASNT SNT-TC-1A 2016 or NAS 410

-OJT Hours: As per requirements of ASNT SNT-TC-1A, you need to have a minimum of 210 Hours on-job training (OJT) after completion of training classes for certification in this method.
+OJT Hours: As per the requirements of ASNT SNT-TC-1A, you need to have a minimum of 210 Hours on-job training (OJT) after completion of training classes for certification in this method.

 Basic Theory of Liquid Penetrant Testing